 - a few shakes cayenne pepper

 - black pepper to taste, preferably freshly ground

-- salt to taste (not always needed with the fresh garlic)
+- to taste (not always needed with the fresh garlic)

 - Mix and serve.
 Store in the refrigerator.